rxtender/user-manual/docs/backend_dev.md

 ![workflow](diagram/workflow.png)

 RxTender takes an rxt definition file as input.
 It then generates chunks of code from each template file being used.
-Finally all chunks of code are combined to generate a final file.
+Finally, all chunks of code are combined to generate a final file.

 ## Backend Structure